 - (1) A request to make additions, edits, deletions, revisions, or clarifications to this Load Profiling Guide (LPG), including any attachments and exhibits to this LPG, is called a Load Profiling Guide Revision Request (LPGRR).
 Except as specifically provided in other sections of this LPG, this Section 2, Load Profiling Guide Revision Process, shall be followed for all LPGRRs.
-ERCOT Members, Market Participants, Public Utility Commission of Texas (PUCT) Staff, the Reliability Monitor, the Independent Market Monitor (IMM), the North American Electric Reliability Cooperation (NERC) Regional Entity, ERCOT, and any other Entities are required to utilize the process described herein prior to requesting, through the PUCT or other Governmental Authority, that ERCOT make a change to this LPG, except for good cause shown to the PUCT or other Governmental Authority. - (2) The "next regularly scheduled meeting" of the Profiling Working Group (PWG), Commercial Operations Subcommittee (COPS), Technical Advisory Committee (TAC), or the ERCOT Board shall mean the next regularly scheduled meeting for which required Notice can be timely given regarding the item(s) to be addressed, as specified in the appropriate ERCOT Board or committee procedures. - (3) Throughout the LPG, references are made to the ERCOT Protocols.
+ERCOT Members, Market Participants, Public Utility Commission of Texas (PUCT) Staff, the Reliability Monitor, the Independent Market Monitor (IMM), the North American Electric Reliability Cooperation (NERC) Regional Entity, ERCOT, and any other Entities are required to utilize the process described herein prior to requesting, through the PUCT or other Governmental Authority, that ERCOT make a change to this LPG, except for good cause shown to the PUCT or other Governmental Authority. - (2) The "next regularly scheduled meeting" of the Retail Market Subcommittee (RMS), Technical Advisory Committee (TAC), or the ERCOT Board shall mean the next regularly scheduled meeting for which required Notice can be timely given regarding the item(s) to be addressed, as specified in the appropriate ERCOT Board or committee procedures. - (3) RMS shall ensure that the LPG is compliant with the ERCOT Protocols.
+As such, RMS will monitor all changes to the ERCOT Protocols and initiate the process for any LPGRRs necessary to bring the LPG in conformance with the ERCOT Protocols.
+RMS will also initiate the process for a Nodal Protocol Revision Request (NPRR) if such a change is necessary to accommodate a proposed LPGRR prior to proceeding with that LPGRR. - (4) Throughout the LPG, references are made to the ERCOT Protocols.
 ERCOT Protocols supersede the LPG and any LPGRRs must be compliant with the ERCOT Protocols.
-The ERCOT Protocols are subject to the revision process outlined in Protocol Section 21, Revision Request Process. - (4) ERCOT may make non-substantive corrections at any time during the processing of a particular LPGRR.
-Under certain circumstances, however, the LPG can also be revised by ERCOT rather than using the LPGRR process outlined in this Section. - (a) This type of revision is referred to as an "Administrative LPGRR" or "Administrative Changes" and shall consist of non-substantive corrections, such as typos (excluding grammatical changes), internal references (including table of contents), improper use of acronyms, references to ERCOT Protocols, PUCT Substantive Rules, the Public Utility Regulatory Act (PURA), NERC regulations, Federal Energy Regulatory Commission (FERC) rules, etc., and revisions for the purpose of maintaining consistency between Section 2 and Protocol Section 21. - (b) ERCOT shall post such Administrative LPGRRs on the ERCOT website and distribute the LPGRRs to the PWG at least ten Business Days before implementation.
-If no Entity submits comments to the Administrative LPGRR in accordance with paragraph (1) of Section 2.4.3, Profiling Working Group Review and Action, ERCOT shall implement it according to paragraph (4) of Section 2.7, Revision Implementation.
+The ERCOT Protocols are subject to the revision process outlined in Protocol Section 21, Revision Request Process. - (5) ERCOT may make non-substantive corrections at any time during the processing of a particular LPGRR.
+Under certain circumstances, however, the LPG can also be revised by ERCOT rather than using the LPGRR process outlined in this Section. - (a) This type of revision is referred to as an "Administrative LPGRR" or "Administrative Changes" and shall consist of non-substantive corrections, such as typos (excluding grammatical changes), internal references (including table of contents), improper use of acronyms, references to ERCOT Protocols, PUCT Substantive Rules, the Public Utility Regulatory Act (PURA), NERC regulations, Federal Energy

+- Regulatory Commission (FERC) rules, etc., and revisions for the purpose of maintaining consistency between Section 2 and Protocol Section 21. - (b) ERCOT shall post such Administrative LPGRRs to the ERCOT website and distribute the LPGRRs to RMS at least ten Business Days before implementation.
+If no Entity submits comments to the Administrative LPGRR in accordance with paragraph (1) of Section 2.3.3, RMS Review and Action, ERCOT shall implement it according to paragraph (4) of Section 2.6, Load Profiling Guide Revision Implementation.
 If any ERCOT Member, Market Participant, PUCT Staff, Reliability Monitor, NERC Regional Entity, the IMM, or ERCOT submits comments to the Administrative LPGRR, then it shall be processed in accordance with the LPGRR process outlined in this Section 2.